 Some of the purposes above are necessary to allow us to perform our contractual obligations to you and to enable us to comply with applicable laws and regulation.
 We may also rely on legitimate interests in using and sharing your personal information for the purposes described above to improve our products and services.
 This allows us to explore ways to develop our business and to gain insights into how our products and services are used.

-In addition, we the Prudential Group and our Marketing Partners, may use the personal information you provide to us, together with other information, to send you direct marketing offers by electronic or non-electronic means including by post.
+In addition, we M&G plc and our Marketing Partners, may use the personal information you provide to us, together with other information, to send you direct marketing offers by electronic or non-electronic means including by post.
 Please see Part G for further details.
 To the extent that we need your consent to use your personal information for these purposes, you explicitly provide your consent when completing the relevant PIA literature regarding your application or Bond.

 Who we share your personal information with and why

-We'll share your personal information within the Prudential Group and with our Business Partners, for any of the purposes set out in Part A. If you have a joint policy or investment, the other person may receive your personal information too.
+We'll share your personal information within M&G plc and with our Business Partners, for any of the purposes set out in Part A. If you have a joint policy or investment, the other person may receive your personal information too.
 If appropriate, we may also pass on your personal information to financial crime prevention agencies, legal, regulatory or government bodies.

-As we, the Prudential Group, and some of our Business Partners are global companies, we might need to send your personal information to countries that have different data protection laws to the European Economic Area.
+As we, M&G plc, and some of our Business Partners are global companies, we might need to send your personal information to countries that have different data protection laws to the European Economic Area.
 These transfers will only be:

 - to countries in respect of which the European Commission has issued a data protection 'adequacy' decision (such as Guernsey, Isle of Man and Jersey),